 Financial abuse is real, but you seldom hear about it because most women were experiencing this type of damage are ashamed that they’re going through it.
 They don’t want to talk about it, not even with their friends, especially not with their family.
 As much as possible, they want to show everyone that they made the right decision, that they married the right man.

 Women who suffer financial abuse tend to hold on much longer than those suffering from other abuses like physical, emotional, or psychological abuse.
 Financial abuse may not be physical, but it is emotional and mental in every way.
+Elizabeth Babcock, LCSW expresses that, “Abusers often threaten their targets with financial, personal, and/or public ruin.
+They threaten to take and alienate the kids.
+They threaten whatever they believe will keep the target frozen in place and it often works.”

 Financial abuse is when your husband deprives you of the means to a comfortable and worry-free life.
 It is when you compromise your plans because your husband could not provide the essential things your family needs.
 It is when money becomes the main reason for your arguments.